Leon Battista Alberti

 Oils, watercolours, fresco

-from Giotto to postmodernism.
+from Giotto to Goya.

-Between 1434 and 1436 he was in Florence (which he seems to have regarded as his home, despite his cosmopolitan life) and it is during this period that his interest in the visual arts first becomes apparent.
-The undated treatise De Sculptura (On Sculpture) was probably his first essay in this field.
+Between 1434 and 1436 he was in Florence (which he seems to have regarded as his home, despite his cosmopolitan life) and it is during this period that his interest in visual art first becomes apparent.
+The undated treatise De Statua (On Sculpture) was probably his first essay in this field.
 In it, Alberti recommends the sculptor to be guided both by an observation of nature and by academic study, entailing a knowledge of proportional theory.
 It also contains the first known definition of sculpture as an additive process, as in clay modeling, or a subtractive one, as in carving.

 By this time Alberti appears to have been employed as a papal consultant on urban planning and the conservation of Classical remains.
 His first known architectural commission was undertaken about 1450 for Sigismondo Malatesta of Rimini.
 This prince, who was as steeped in Classical culture as Alberti himself, wished to convert the Gothic church of S.Francesco in Rimini into a splendid mausoleum for himself and his court.
 Faced with this unprepossessing task, Alberti's solution was both ingenious and simple.
 Retaining the interior with minor decorative modifications, he enclosed the old fabric within an architectural shell.
 The facade was recast as a temple front incorporating a triumphal facade motif, and the sides were masked with a massive series of piers, framing deep, round-head niches.
 The walls were taken up to a sufficient height to conceal the church within.
 It seems that the crossing was to have been crowned with a huge semi-circular dome, though this was never built.
 Despite its incomplete state, the church stands as an austere evocation of Roman Antiquity, such as had never before been seen in the quattrocento.